We do not clear wasp nests. Please contact https://northwalespestcontrol.co.uk/

-Every summer, we receive frequent phone calls from householders concerned about nuisance bees:
+Every summer, we receive frequent phone calls from householders concerned about bees.

 “We’ve got a swarm of bees in the garden, bees in the chimney or roof, bees in the shed, bees in the compost heap, bees in the bird box, bees in the lawn, bees burrowing into the house walls.
 We are worried that the grandchildren, the neighbours or the dog might get stung”.